BLACK BRITISH THEATRE AND PERFORMANCE

 Sign up for our Black British Theatre and Performance mailing list for news, announcements, and application reminders.

-• Applications are open for the Summer 2024 Black British Theatre and Performance Program.
+• Applications for the Summer 2025 Black British Theatre and Performance Program are open.

 Your application to Black British Theatre and Performance includes: